chen-jenn/aloe/README.md

 Aloe App that helps you get your plants watered in a timely manner according to specific species needs.
 Who needs a green thumb now?

-Things you may want to cover:

 * Ruby 2.4.1

+## Initial Setup After Cloning
-* System dependencies: requires Rails to be installed
+System dependencies: requires Rails and bundler to be installed

+1. Navigate to the project directory and run `bundle`
-* Database creation: rails db:create
+2. Database creation: `rails db:create`

-* Database initialization: rails db:seed
+3. Seeding data: `rails db:seed`